AbstractMelon/BoplMapMaker/README.md

 ## Credits
 - MapMakerSite & .boplmap Developed by **Abstractmelon**.
 - CustomMapLoader Developed by **DavidLovesJellycarWorlds** & **shad0w_dev**
-- Special thanks to **Unluckycraft** for their support and contributions.
+- Special thanks to **Unluckycrafter** for their support and contributions.

 ## License
 This mod is released under the GNU GENERAL PUBLIC LICENSE v3.0 license.
 See the `LICENSE` file for more information.